samwallach7/6-python-api-challenge/README.md

     - Four .png files from the scatterplot analyses of city latitude vs. certain variables.
   - The VacationPY_SW.ipynb file that features all of the calculations and analyses for Part II.

+Note:
+The apikeys.py file utilized for this Challenge has been stored locally but not uploaded to GitHub as directed.

     Thank you!
     Sam Wallach